Temasek portfolio rises at slowest pace in three years, cautious on outlook

 Temasek's 1.6% portfolio gain for the year to March 31, 2019 came after a 12% increase a year ago and took its net portfolio value to a record S$313 billion (£184 billion).

-MSCI's Asia shares ex-Japan index <.MIAPJ0000PUS> and Singapore's main index <.STI> fell about 6 percent in the past year.
+MSCI's Asia shares ex-Japan index and Singapore's main index fell about 6 percent in the past year.

 Reflecting its cautious stance, Temasek's divestments of S$28 billion outpaced its investments of S$24 billion in the past year.